- [WT] [PS] [Home] [Manage]

 Standard rules apply, stay on-topic, and keep posting.

-• Supported file types are: GIF, JPG, PNG, SWF
+• Supported file types are: GIF, JPG, PNG, SWF, WEBM

 • Maximum file size allowed is 8192 KB.